jaapo/netpro-project/doc/desc/desc.md

 Task description
 ----------------

 Distributed file system stores files and enables access to them.
+Files are organized in hierarchial directory structure and they are identified by Unix style paths.

 User can create, read, edit and remove files using an user interface.
-Files are saved on file servers in distributed manner, but are distributed mainly on-demand.
+Files are saved on file servers in distributed manner, but are distributed mainly on-demand - that is servers store only files that their clients use.
 A centralized directory server keeps track of the files and servers.
 Clients communicate their requests to file server.

 ### Operations